 15 May 2017 (1113 4th location):You’ll also enjoy Garcia’s green chile stew, especially on cold, blustery days–even in mid-May when New Mexico’s weather makes liars out of media meteorologists.
 Available with or without beans, it’s served piping hot–just as it should be when cold weather will chill you to the bone.
 From both the perspective of temperature and piquancy, it’s a “hot” green chile stew with a pleasant bite.
 It’s also very well balanced with plenty of ground beef and chile, not an excess of potatoes.
 If your preference is to enjoy it with beans, you’ll appreciate these frijoles, whole beans with a terrific flavor.

-15 May 2017 (1113 4th location): The burritos menu is prefaced with the boast “the best in town.”
-There are thirteen burritos on the menu and they’re available with chile on the inside or smothered with chile and cheese on top.
+15 May 2017 (1113 4th location): There are thirteen burritos on the menu and they’re available with chile on the inside or smothered with chile and cheese on top.
 You can have your burrito ala carte or in the form of a plate (refried or whole beans, rice or papas).
 Nader’s favorite is the aforementioned fajitas burrito (grilled beef stripped, grilled onions and green peppers with guacamole and pico de gallo inside).
 You’ll maximize your chile apportionment by having your burrito smothered.
 Ask for red and green, too.
 Both the red and green chile have a pleasant piquancy.
 There’s no false advertising with the fajitas burrito.
 It does indeed taste like chile smothered fajitas.
 Very good fajitas!

 15 May 2017 (1113 4th location): Garcia’s sopaipillas are also quite good–and they are served steamy hot.
 They’re not quite pillowy as at other restaurants, but they always feel and taste freshly made and delicious.
 Moreover, they’re not at all greasy and have a pleasant “mouth feel.”
-Instead of being served with real honey, they’re accompanied by a “honey-flavored syrup.”
-It’s not quite the same.
+Instead of being served with real honey, they’re accompanied by a “honey-flavored syrup,” a 70/30 blend according to one of our servers.
+Still, it’s not quite the same.

 Garcia’s also serves excellent biscochitos.
 The official New Mexico state cookie, the best biscochitos are topped with plenty of anise for sweetness and flavor.
 These are some of the best!